Mohsnmonji/mohsnmonji.github.io/about-me.md

     During the 2024–2025 academic year, I was a Doctoral Fellow at the
     <a href="https://www.mcgill.ca/cand3/" target="_blank">Consortium on Analytics for Data-Driven Decision-Making (CAnD3)</a> at
     <a href="https://www.mcgill.ca/" target="_blank">McGill University</a>.
-    Drawing on critical Indigenous studies, Black feminist thought, and the sociology of well-being, my research examines how historical and ongoing systems of power and inequality shape inequities in mental well-being among Indigenous peoples.
   </p>
 </div>